 Jean-Baptiste Lecaillon grew up in Reims surrounded by the world of Champagne.
 At a very young age, he developed a passion for Champagne and its development.
 He was naturally drawn to viticulture and oenology to study vine growing and oenology at the École Nationale Supérieure d'Agronomie of Montpellier.

 Jean-Baptiste Lecaillon joined Champagne Louis Roederer in August 1989 and spent some time at Roederer Estate, in California's Anderson Valley.

 After a year in California, he returned to Champagne to survey Roederer's 1990 harvest.
 In October of 1990, Jean-Baptiste Lecaillon left for Australia where he managed a subsidiary company of Champagne Louis Roederer until December 1993.

 In 1994, Jean-Baptiste Lecaillon returned to Reims where he has an ever-increasing role in the making of the Louis Roederer champagnes.
 Simultaneously, he ensures the development of the Roederer-owned Bordeaux properties: Château de Pez, Château Haut-Beauséjour and more recently Château Pichon Longueville Comtesse de Lalande.

-In 1999, he was appointed Chef de Caves at Champagne Louis Roederer.
+In 1999, he was appointed Chef de Cave at Champagne Louis Roederer.
 Since 2006, he is Executive Vice-President in charge of the production of all the Roederer properties.